 If they know what you are saying to them and can generally communicate, in one way or another, what they want to say to you…

-Your child is old enough for chores.
+Then your child is old enough for chores.

 And being the oh-so-wise mom of four that I am, I believe that age starts at 2.

 Oh, and keep in mind that many of the chores I’ll be listing in each category can still work for older children (so use your judgment).